If you’re not sure about phoning us, you can always call us for more information. Here are some questions that other kids have asked us:

 “I’m too scared to call.”

-It’s normal to feel nervous about calling.
-Remember that our service is for you, and we’re here to help you whenever you’re ready to talk.
+It’s normal to feel scared about calling, but try to remember that we care about you.
+We’re here to help you whenever you’re ready to talk.

 “I’m embarrassed about my question.”

 If you’re feeling shy about talking about your problem, try writing it down first.
 Our counsellors have a lot of experience talking to kids, and they will understand if you’re nervous.
 If you’re not sure what to say, you could ask a few questions about Kids Help Phone first.